CIC Faculty Guide Online

 File Saving and Transfer

 Students will need several reliable methods to back-up their work and to transfer any materials from their home computers to the Mary Gates classrooms.
-Students may use email attachments, FTP or memory sticks for this purpose.
+Students may use cloud services, email attachments, FTP or memory sticks for this purpose.

 UW Net ID and Email Address